MyNameIsNeXTSTEP/schema-api-request/README.md

-# metaApiRequest
+# api-request
-The lightweight simple web api request library based on minimal configuration, small and easy to use objects, meta programming
+The lightweight and simple web api request library based on minimal configuration and json-schemas.